 While Apple’s Disk Utility can perform basic functions, software such as Drive Genius offers a larger variety of features designed to speed up, clean up, and protect data storage devices.
 Furthermore, Drive Genius has an enhanced user interface so you know what utilities to run.
 Each tool gives a great overview of what it does and when you would want to run the utility.

-On top of the features that Drive Genius offers, Prosoft Engineering provides online and telephone support for using the software.
+On top of the features that Drive Genius offers, Prosoft Engineering provides online support for using the software.
 Take a look into the extensive disk utility features that Drive Genius offers for Mac or download the demo and use this as a guide.

 One of the biggest advantages of using Drive Genius over Apple’s Disk Utility is the DrivePulse feature.
-This drive monitor tool will be easily accessible on the Mac menu bar, so you can know the status of your hard drive in a moment’s notice.
+This drive monitor tool with be easily accessible on the Mac menu bar, so you can know the status of your hard drive in a moment’s notice.

-DrivePulse will automatically monitor drives connected to the system for corruption, hardware issues, and fragmentation.
+DrivePulse will automatically monitor drives connected to the system for corruption, malware, hardware issues, and fragmentation.
 The tests run by DrivePulse are done in the background when the computer is not actively being used so the process does not interfere with the user’s work.
 This makes it easy to keep track of the health of your hard drives without having to run manual checks.

 DrivePulse is not limited to your internal drive either, giving you the ability to simultaneously monitor multiple drives connected to your computer.
-When you access DrivePulse from the menu bar, all drives on your computer will conveniently be listed showing all tests and statuses of each drive.
+When you access DrivePulse from the menu bar, all drives on your computer will conveniently be listed showing all tests and status of each drive.
 With the Event Viewer option, you can see detailed results from the tests that have completed, as well as any issues that it may have noticed with the hard drive.

 With standard rotational hard drives, it is always best to clean up the information stored on the drive to improve performance.
 Fragmentation is most common when older files stored on the drive are opened and modified, increasing the size of the file.
 The updated file now contains more information that needs more space on the drive than where it was stored originally.
 Since the file can no longer be stored continuously, the drive will then break the larger file into two or more pieces in order to store the data within the free space on the drive.